plausible/docs/docs/excluding.md

 * Once added to the block list, we will start blocking traffic from that specific IP address within a few minutes

 * You can see the list of all the IP addresses that you're blocking at the moment.
-The entry in the list which has the "**YOU**" tag is the IP address of your current device
+The entry in the list which has the "**YOU**" tag is your current IP address

-:::tip Do you frequently use VPNs or change your IP addresses?
+:::tip Do you use VPNs or often change your IP addresses?
 You can set a special `localStorage` flag in your browser so you don't need to frequently block new IP addresses.
 [Here's how](excluding-localstorage.md)
 :::